-INDIAN WEEK AT BANFF is one of the most colorful spectacles on the North American continent.
-Between three and four hundred Stoney Indians come from the Morley reserve, 40 miles east of Banff, for their tribal sports.
-In the summer of 1929, they will be joined by other tribes in a pageant on a scale greater than ever before (fourth week in July).
+BANFF is one of the most colorful spectacles on the North American continent.
+Between three and four hundred Stoney Indians come from the Morley reserve, 40 miles east of Banff, Indians come from the Morley reserve, 40 miles east of Banff, for their tribal sports.
+In the summer of 1930, they will be joined by other tribes in a pageant on a scale greater than ever before (July 22, 23 and 24).
 Each morning they have a parade in which the majority of the Indians take part; the tribe is all mounted, while many splendid horses are used, resplendent in gorgeous trappings and headpieces.
-The costumes of both men and women are creations of white buckskin, beadwork and ermine, their color schemes being exceedingly wonderful, and they ride with dignity and poise.
+The costumes of both men and women are creations of white buckskin, beadwork and ermine, their color schemes being exceedingly wonderful, and they ride with dignity and poise. they ride with dignity and poise.